pu2clr/SI4844/README.md

 ### Schematic with Arduino Nano 5V and LCD16x02

 This circuit uses the Arduino Nano or UNO with SI4844 device.
-Arduino Nano operates with 5V and the LCD16x02 as well.
+Arduino Nano and the  LCD16x02 operate with 5V.
-So, these two device can be connected direct.
+So, these two devices can be connected direct.
 However, you need a bi-directonal logic converter to connect the Arduino Nano or UNO to the SI4844 device.
 The schematic below show the circuit with Arduino Nano 5V and LCD16x02.

 ![schematic SI4844 LCD16x02](./extras/images/schematic_lcd_16x02_nano.png)